 There’s good news for people who have had a heart attack.
-The worst is over, and soon you can do most of the things you used to do!
+Soon you'll be able to do most of the things you used to do!

 Now is a good time to make healthy changes in your lifestyle.
-Heart disease can get worse unless you take steps to get your heart in good shape.
+Heart disease can get worse and taking these steps can help keep you healthier.

 Are my feelings normal?

 Most patients say they have unpleasant feelings after a heart attack.
 These are normal and easy to understand.
 It’s a good idea to talk to someone about your feelings — don’t keep them inside.
 In time, these feelings should go away.

 - that you can’t work

 - that it happened to you

 - You might not be the same again.

 People who are close to you will also “feel” your heart attack.
 Instead of keeping bad feelings in, you should all talk about them.